sal81/Rich-Text-Editor/README.md

 # Rich-Text-Editor
-A basic rich text eitor with enhancing options like Wordpad developed completely in JavaScript using HTMl for Frontend.
+A basic rich text editor with enhancing options like Wordpad developed completely in JavaScript using HTML for Frontend.